All Episodes

 There's a reason for that, folks.

-But you know, I'll tell you what.
+But, you know, I'll tell you what.

-Uh it's bad enough that I am avoid it.
+It's bad enough that I am.

-But she has led a fascinating uh life.
+But she has led a fascinating life.

-She's grew grown up all over the world.
+She's grown up all over.

-it really is open for There's a lot of teasing.
+It really is open for, there's a lot of teasing.

 Was he a CIA spook?